YonghuiDong/RawHummus/inst/shiny/Gui/mds/landing.md

 Additionally, RawHummus provides an option to convert raw files using [MSConvert software](http://proteowizard.sourceforge.net/tools.shtml), with some specific system requirements.
 You can refer to the user guide in **MSConvert** tab for details.

+Demo files for RawHummus (including 30 log files and 8 QC files) can be [downloaded here](https://github.com/YonghuiDong/RawHummus_DemoData)

 ---

 # About RawHummus